allegroai/clearml-docs/docs/configs/clearml_conf.md

 ## Configuration Vault

-:::note
+:::note Enterprise Feature
-This feature is only supported by the **ClearML Enterprise Server**
+This feature is available under the ClearML Enterprise plan
 :::

 The ClearML Enterprise Server includes the configuration vault.
 Users can add configuration sections to the vault and, once